carlaleticia/carlaleticia/README.md

 Welcome!!!
-I'm Carla and I'm learning CS50, Python and R Language.
+I'm Carla and I make responsive applications with Bootstrap and interactive UI's with React.

 <div align="center">
   <a href="https://github.com/carlaleticia">